invinst/invisible-flow/readme.md

 1. Docker
     - You can use `brew cask install docker`
-    - You can download it from the [docker site](https://hub.docker.com/editions/community/docker-ce-desktop-mac) but you'll need to create an account
+    - You can download it from their changelogs. [mac](https://docs.docker.com/docker-for-mac/release-notes/), [windows](https://docs.docker.com/docker-for-windows/release-notes/)
 2. Python 3.7+
 3. An IDE (like PyCharm)